fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 1. Spectacular
 2. Rather be caught dead before looking like the picture above.
 I'd like to think I have a better sense of style.

+##Week 37 - 15 Weeks To Go

+With only 15 weeks to go now, I'm beginning to see the end of this journey of mine.
+A part of me now begins to questions whether I should shave off the beard or keep it once I'm done.

+The answer of course is that I don't know but hopefully by November I will.

+After 37 weeks though, I can confidently say that I have almost no side burn growth.
+Which is super-annoying.